spatialaudio/digital-signal-processing-exercises/README.md

 The project is currently under heavy development while adding new material for the winter term 2020/21.

-# Exercises for a Master Course on Digital Signal Processing
+# Exercises for a Master's Course on Digital Signal Processing

 These exercises accompany the lecture